State Programs

 What if another energy conservation measure is found during the construction phase?

 This would be considered a scope change and may require re-submittal of the ERP.
 The performance incentives would be recalculated to include the additional estimated energy savings.
+Contact program manager.

-Can the Participant choose a different Partner after the Energy Reduction Plan has been submitted and approved?
+Can the participant choose a different partner after the energy reduction plan has been submitted and approved?

-The Participant can choose to change Partners.
+The participant can choose to change partners.
 Partners should make certain that their contract covers this situation so they are paid for their services.
-Should the Participant choose not continue in the Pay for Performance Program, the funds associated with Incentive #1 must be returned by the Participant.
+Should the participant choose not continue in the Pay for Performance Program, the funds associated with Incentive #1 must be returned by the participant.

 Implementation

-Some Participants such as school districts may not be able to commit to the Pay for Performance process, due to New Jersey laws that require such entities to go out to bid.
+Some participants such as school districts may not be able to commit to the Pay for Performance process, due to New Jersey laws that require such entities to go out to bid.

 What types of bid and/or construction documents are required?

-The Partner role is to perform services as necessary to ensure that the measures are bid, designed, and installed as presented and modeled in the ERP.
+The partner role is to perform services as necessary to ensure that the measures are bid, designed, and installed as presented and modeled in the ERP.
 Submission of these documents is not required.

-If a Participant requires a multiple bid process and must select the low bidder, which is not the Partner, is the applicant still entitled to Incentives #2 and #3?
+If a participant requires a multiple bid process and must select the low bidder, which is not the partner, is the applicant still entitled to Incentives #2 and #3?

-The Participant can only receive Incentives #2 and #3 if an approved Partner remains with the project in some capacity.
-Partners should be aware of the procurement requirements of the Participant to guard against this.
+The participant can only receive Incentives #2 and #3 if an approved partner remains with the project in some capacity.
+Partners should be aware of the procurement requirements of the participant to guard against this.

 Post-Construction Benchmarking

-What happens if the building becomes vacant, or if there is a shift in operation due to economic issues, after the Baseline is developed?
+What happens if the building becomes vacant, or if there is a shift in operation due to economic issues, after the baseline is developed?

-What happens if the 15% source energy reduction target is not met after the Post-Construction benchmarking?
+What happens if the 15% source energy reduction target is not met after the post-construction benchmarking?

 Certain programs allow payment in shorter time period if performance criteria are met (i.e. 6 months worth of billing history), will New Jersey’s Clean Energy Program consider this?